20 Abandoned Places That Were Overrun By Nature

 When nature takes over

-When buildings are left to rot and crumble to the ground dirt, rain, plants, and other elements take over the building until it eventually wears away to nothing.
+While the current global lockdown has left a lot of places eerily empty, our local, now abandoned hotspots haven’t quite been taken over by the elements yet.
+But these buildings, left to rot and crumble to the ground, have had to contend with dirt, rain, plants, and other elements taking over until it eventually they wear away to nothing.
 But sometimes, the way nature overruns man-made architecture is more beautiful than when the building was brand new.

 Slowly becoming green